Back to Home Page or Contents Page or Christianity or Index

 government, many more are already dead set opposed to it.
 There are many

-money.
-Global government will effect nation governments, religion, and business.
+and money.
+Global government will effect nation governments, religion,

-All with invested interests in such will decidedly fight for their permanency.
+and business.
+All with invested interests in such will decidedly fight

 Again this is seen among the prominent religions of the world, particularly in their teachings.
 One divine God created the universe, the world.
 He rules and controls it, and men populating it are to serve him.
 All who are not Muslims, believing in Allah and his commandments, are infidels.
 Such teachings are not compatible with something like the Gaia hypothesis where human beings are an equal part of the world and maintain its homeostasis.
 The idea that humankind is an equal part of the world, the life cycle called by some, and helps maintain it is contrary to the teachings of most formalized religions.
 Humankind possessing such equaity or power is inconceivable.
 God never granted it the religious leaders protest.

 Here rests the protestation.
 Such new, evolving concepts erode older ones.
 A biosphere such as Gaia is completely contrary to the idea that God rules the world and man.
 Religious protest that man now adores the creation and not the creator.
 This also opposes the teaching that God is not the world, but outside of it.

 The fact of the matter is all such new concepts oppose both the fundamental teachings and the teachers, particularly their authority.
 Think, for example, what a widely held Gaia concept would do to the infallibility of the Pope, almost destroy it.
 His teaching against birth control would be ignored as it almost is today.
 To keep Gaia properly balanced the birth rate would be adjusted accordingly.